 Standing in my driveway late last night, I reflected on the fact that September was drawing to a close.
 Suddenly we’re three quarters of the way through another year.
 I’ve been writing my blog on and off since 2014.
-There have been times when I’ve posted on a weekly basis and other times, like this year, when months have gone by without the urge to write.
-If I plotted my stress levels and blogging frequency on a graph, the relationship would be clear for all to see.
+There have been times when I’ve posted on a weekly basis.
+Other times, like this year, months have gone by without the urge to write.
+If I plotted my stress levels and blogging frequency on a graph, the relationship would be clear to see.

-My sudden redundancy from my day job is still painful, as time goes by, I dare to think of it as a blessing rather than a curse, as I take on more wedding photography bookings and commercial work and plan the way forward for my business.
-I’ve also come to terms with the misfortune of my wedding having taken place at the most tumultuous time in my life, and I’m starting to feel human again.
+My sudden redundancy from my day job is still painful.
+However, as time goes by, I dare to think of it as a blessing rather than a curse.
+I’m currently taking on more wedding photography bookings and commercial work, and planning the way forward for my business.
+I’ve also come to terms with the misfortune of my wedding having taken place at the most tumultuous time in my life.
+I’m starting to feel human again.

 Like familiar constellations in the night sky, the Forth Bridges have also formed a backdrop to my life.
 I grew up in Perth and spent many childhood weekends and holidays in Edinburgh visiting my grandparents.
 Every trip involved a return journey over the Forth Road Bridge which was, at the time of its opening in 1964, the fourth longest suspension bridge in the world.
 It replaced the centuries-old ferry service over the Firth of Forth and revolutionised road travel in Scotland’s Central Belt.